awsdocs/amazon-eks-user-guide/doc_source/copy-image-to-repository.md

    + Only `repository-name:tag`\.
 In this case, `docker.io` is usually the registry, but not specified since Kubernetes prepends it to a repository name by default if no registry is specified\.
    + `repository-name/repository-namespace/repository:tag`\.
 A repository namespace is optional, but is sometimes specified by the repository owner for categorizing images\.
 For example, all [Amazon EC2 images in the Amazon ECR Public Gallery](https://gallery.ecr.aws/aws-ec2/) use the `aws-ec2` namespace\.

    Before installing an image with Helm, view the Helm `values.yaml` file to determine the image location\.
-For example, the `[values\.yaml](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/charts/cni-metrics-helper/values.yaml#L5-L9)` file for the [CNI metrics helper](cni-metrics-helper.md) includes the following lines\.
+For example, the `[values\.yaml](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/charts/cni-metrics-helper/values.yaml#L5-L9)` file for the [Amazon VPC CNI plugin for Kubernetes metrics helper](cni-metrics-helper.md) includes the following lines\.

    ```
    image: